aws-lite/aws-lite.org/app/docs/performance.md

 ## Time to respond, not including coldstart

-Time to respond measures the total execution time of each SDK, not including coldstart (or initialization).
-In real-world usage, Lambda coldstarts are usually less common than warm invocations, so this metric illustrates a more common case.
+Time to respond measures the total execution time of each SDK, not including [coldstart](#coldstart-latency) or [initialization](#initialization-latency).
+In real-world usage, Lambda coldstarts are usually less common than warm invocations, so this metric illustrates the most common case for most applications.
 Ideally all times should be sub-1000ms to ensure fast responses in customer hot-paths.

 <picture>
   <source media="(prefers-color-scheme: dark)" alt="Benchmark statistics - Time to respond, not including coldstart" srcset="/_public/execution-time-dark.png">